888-391-4324

 • Loan Options and Flexibility: Some lenders might specialize in certain types, such as HECMs, the most common type in California.
 Explore your options and make sure your lender specializes in your chosen type.

-The Process of Getting a Reverse Mortgage in California
+The Process of Getting a Reverse Mortgage

 The process of getting a reverse mortgage is pretty similar across all states.
 Here’s what it looks like in California.